-Although most of you who read this blog already know that October is pastor appreciation month; how many of your church members really know or care?
-I am hoping that God will use this post to change that both for your benefit and theirs.
+Although most of you who read this blog already know October is Pastor Appreciation Month, how many of your church members really know or care?
+I’m hoping God will use this post to change that both for your benefit and theirs.

 1. WE HONOR OUR PASTORS BY SUPPORTING THEM

 The elders who are good leaders should be considered worthy of an ample honorarium, especially those who work hard at preaching and teaching.
 For the Scripture says: Do not muzzle an ox while it is treading out the grain, and, the worker is worthy of his wages (1 Timothy 5:17-18).

 “Ample honorarium” (aka: double honor) is a term that Paul only used here and reserved it for those who served the church as pastors/elders/overseers.

 God’s people should pay their pastors generously, although no specific amount is given.
 Of course it’s not God’s plan for pastors to fleece their sheep or for churches to neglect their pastors.
 The personnel committee at our church benchmarks staff salaries with two national surveys: The Southern Baptist Convention Compensation Study by Guidestone Financial Resources, LifeWay and Baptist state conventions (12,000 respondents from all 42 state conventions); GROUP resources publishes their study bi-annually.

 All pastors are to be honored, but two kinds of pastors are worthy of “double honor” (v.17):

 - “The elders who are good leaders.”